christoomey/vim-run-interactive/README.md

 interactive shell.
 This allows you to take advantage of custom functions, aliases, etc that are configured via your login shell scripts.

+Vim supports treating the shell as an interactive shell, but this has [performance and maintenance concerns][].
+This plugin allows for temporarily setting Vim to use an interactive shell, then returns to default non-interactive configuration after executing the specified command.

 It provides a single command, `RunInInteractiveShell`, which allows you to run a command via an interactive shell.
 For instance, assume you have a a git alias called `update` defined in your `~/.gitconfig`.
 By default you